alexisjsm/rpinfo/README.md

 - RAM information

 ## TODO
+- Make a install script
 - Translate all to English
 - Ethernet information

 ### issues

-> There is possible more issues it isn't know.
+> There is possible more issues it isn't known.